 - Phone numbers should be direct lines or cell numbers, avoid using a department’s main number.

 - You must be affiliated with USC to register in the eIRB system.
 The registration form must be validated.
-The validation process is not automatic and may take 24 to 48 hours before you receive an email message stating that you have access to the eIRB system.
+The validation process is not automatic and may take two to three business days before you receive an email message stating that you have access to the eIRB system.

 Human Subjects Training